 Picture books which show an Australian Christmas!

-So, until fairly recently, Christmas books for kids almost always depicted a northern hemisphere Christmas.
-Sleighs, coniferous Christmas trees and people dressed in furry jackets and boots singing Christmas carols in the snow proliferate in these books and, while I always enjoyed them as a child, I could never really relate to them because they didn’t at all reflect the Christmases I had living in Sydney.
+So, until fairly recently, Christmas books for kids almost always showed a northern hemisphere Christmas.
+The illustrations in these books are of sleighs, coniferous Christmas trees and people dressed in furry jackets and boots singing Christmas carols in the snow.
+And, while I always enjoyed them as a child, I could never really relate to them because they didn’t at all reflect the Christmases I had living in Sydney.

 When my children were born in the 1990s, Australian Christmas books were still rare.
 In fact, I couldn’t find any at all to share with my twin sons!
 Thankfully, in the years since then, some really lovely picture books have emerged which depict an Australian Christmas, with the sunshine, swimming, barbeques and outdoor play we’re lucky enough to enjoy in December.